yasserlamsaougar/datafier/README.md

   }
 }
 ```
 This configuration describes a list of simple objects and groups.
+A simple object has a name and a list of attributes which are formats used to generate it randomly using a certain generator.
+So far three generator types exist [faker,regex,enum]

+`"building": "faker.building"` will generate a random building number
+`"row_id": "regex.id_cloe"` will generate a random id based on hard-coded regex
+`"x_niveau": "enum.account_level"` will generate a random level based on a hard coded list of value

-A group is a collection of simple objects that can be connected together via
+A group is a collection of simple objects and in the future other groups that can be connected together via
 the overrides property.
-In this example we're saying that the row_id property of address is the same as par_addr_id of the account.
+In this example we're saying that the row_id property of address should be the same as par_addr_id of the account.
+The overrides property doesn't handle n to n relations at best it can handles 1 to n relations so there is still room for improvement.